ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi-dev/02-pulumi-up/assignment.md

     # Your first pulumi up

     In this challenge, you're tasked with
-    - installing project dependencies in the `/o11y` directory.
+    - In `/o11y` directory, add pulumi to your project
-    - Sign up for pulumi and dropping in your pulumi access token
+    - If you haven't already, sign up for pulumi and add your pulumi access token
-    - Setting up and configuring your pulumi stack
+    - Configure your pulumi `dev` stack
+    - Add your New Relic credentials using `pulumi config`
-    - run pulumi up
+    - run `pulumi up`
 tabs:
 - title: Terminal
   type: terminal
   hostname: docker-vm
+  workdir: /newrelic/o11y
 - title: Editor
   type: code
   hostname: docker-vm